datastax/sstable-to-arrow/README.md

 ## Description

 The big picture goal is to allow **GPU-accelerated analytic queries on Cassandra**.
-This would enable clients to do more analysis using the data and open the path to future developments.
+This would enable users to do more analysis using the data and open the path to future developments.
 This project has taken a few various approaches:

-1. Currently, the only "easy" way to do this is to load the database using the Cassandra driver (most likely in Python), and then convert it to a `pandas` DataFrame for calculations.
+1. Previously, the only "easy" way to do this is to load the database using the Cassandra driver (most likely in Python), and then convert it to a `pandas` DataFrame for calculations.
 Then we can convert the `pd.DataFrame` to a `cudf.DataFrame` for GPU acceleration.
 Another solution would be [Apache Spark](https://spark.apache.org/).

-2. We can marginally optimize the above approach by converting the data from the driver into an Arrow Table instead of a pandas DataFrame.
+2. We marginally optimize the above approach by converting the data from the driver into an Arrow Table instead of a pandas DataFrame.
 We can then turn the Table into a `cudf.DataFrame` with minimal overhead.

 3. To avoid using the driver and putting load on the Cassandra database, our next approach uses the Cassandra server source code, either OSS or DSE, to read the SSTable files for the respective version.
 Then, we can use the [Apache Arrow Java API](http://arrow.apache.org/docs/java/index.html) to convert the partitions into a series of Arrow `RecordBatch`es (essentially tables).
 We can then write these batches using the Arrow streaming format to a network socket output stream.
 On the client side in Python, we can then read the data using `pyarrow` into a `pyarrow.Table`, which converts to a `cudf.DataFrame` as above.

-4. At the current stage (this project), to prepare for future parallelization using `CUDA` and to avoid the overhead of using JVM and spinning up Cassandra, we decided to try and read the SSTable files with our own implementation using C++.
+4. Finally, we decided to try and read the SSTable files with our own implementation using C++.
 To read the complex SSTable binary files, we decided to use the [Kaitai Struct](https://kaitai.io/) library to write declarative format specifications using `.ksy` (essentially `YAML`) files.
 This will greatly decrease the cost of maintaining different database formats in the future and help with migration issues as it is easier to document.
 It also has the benefit of working across languages, including being able to compile to graphviz for some cool visualizations (see above).

+Future:

 5. The next potential step would be to introduce GPU parallelization using CUDA while reading the SSTable files, although it's not certain how much of an improvement this would be.